 By: Marilyn L. Davis

-I will just get this out there to begin with; I have poet envy.
+I will get this out there, to begin with; I have poet envy.
 Poets get to use: assonance, metonymy, onomatopoeia, simile, and synecdoche.
 I am in awe of the poets.
 I do not think as they do.
-They get to use symbols, paint pictures, and use metaphors to develop the topic and convey the passion.
+They use symbols, paint pictures, and use metaphors to develop the topic and convey the passion.

 I like to call them apple writers.
 Think about all the varieties and colors of apples, or the many things we can do with apples: